alguadam/AzurePoliciesLab/Exercise-02/README.md

  You can take a look to the **properties of the Storage Account** in the Resource Provider [`microsoft.storage`](https://docs.microsoft.com/en-us/azure/templates/microsoft.storage/allversions) and the resource type [`storageaccounts`](https://docs.microsoft.com/en-us/azure/templates/microsoft.storage/2019-04-01/storageaccounts)

-For the [`if` **condition**](https://dev.azure.com/alguadamorg/Azure%20Policies%20Lab/_wiki/wikis/Azure-Policies-Objective.wiki?pagePath=%2FAzure%20Policies%20Lab%2FLab%202%20(30%20min)%3A%20Develop%20and%20Test%20your%20custom%20Policy&pageId=309&wikiVersion=GBwikiMaster&anchor=conditions%2C-fields-and-values), you will have to use [**aliases**](https://dev.azure.com/alguadamorg/Azure%20Policies%20Lab/_wiki/wikis/Azure-Policies-Objective.wiki?pagePath=%2FAzure%20Policies%20Lab%2FLab%202%20(60%20min)%3A%20Develop%20and%20Test%20your%20custom%20Policy&pageId=309&wikiVersion=GBwikiMaster&anchor=aliases).
+For the [`if` **condition**](https://dev.azure.com/alguadamorg/Azure%20Policies%20Lab/_wiki/wikis/Azure-Policies-Activity.wiki?pagePath=%2FAzure%20Policies%20Lab%2FLab%202%20(30%20min)%3A%20Develop%20and%20Test%20your%20custom%20Policy&pageId=309&wikiVersion=GBwikiMaster&anchor=conditions%2C-fields-and-values), you will have to use [**aliases**](https://dev.azure.com/alguadamorg/Azure%20Policies%20Lab/_wiki/wikis/Azure-Policies-Activity.wiki?pagePath=%2FAzure%20Policies%20Lab%2FLab%202%20(60%20min)%3A%20Develop%20and%20Test%20your%20custom%20Policy&pageId=309&wikiVersion=GBwikiMaster&anchor=aliases).
 You can use the [`Get-AzPolicyAlias -NamespaceMatch Microsoft.Storage`](https://docs.microsoft.com/en-us/powershell/module/az.resources/get-azpolicyalias?view=azps-2.2.0&viewFallbackFrom=azps-1.0.0) cmdlet to find out Storage Account available aliases

-The [`then` **effect**](https://dev.azure.com/alguadamorg/Azure%20Policies%20Lab/_wiki/wikis/Azure-Policies-Objective.wiki?pagePath=%2FAzure%20Policies%20Lab%2FLab%202%20(30%20min)%3A%20Develop%20and%20Test%20your%20custom%20Policy&pageId=309&wikiVersion=GBwikiMaster&anchor=effect) must deny the deployment.
+The [`then` **effect**](https://dev.azure.com/alguadamorg/Azure%20Policies%20Lab/_wiki/wikis/Azure-Policies-Activity.wiki?pagePath=%2FAzure%20Policies%20Lab%2FLab%202%20(30%20min)%3A%20Develop%20and%20Test%20your%20custom%20Policy&pageId=309&wikiVersion=GBwikiMaster&anchor=effect) must deny the deployment.

 **Step 3 - Publish your policy definition**

 Once you have a rule ready to be tested, we will test it by directly publishing it to our Azure Subscription.

-There are not many mechanisms today that let us test the policy locally, so this is the approach we will take for this Objective.
+There are not many mechanisms today that let us test the policy locally, so this is the approach we will take for this Activity.

 You can publish your Policy to your subscription by using the following PowerShell Script: